K-bNd/K-bNd.github.io/_pages/cv.md

 ## MLOPS/Chatbot - End-of-studies project

-Added AI-powered features to a learning platform for l’Ecole Polytechnique (audio transcript, subtitles, summaries etc.)
+Led team to add and optimise machine learning features to a learning platform for l’Ecole Polytechnique (transcript, subtitles, summaries etc.) with Whisper and OpenAI API
-Creating a RAG chatbot to help students.
+Deployed solutions on a FastAPI app with Docker on a AWS EC2 instance

 ### Tools used